develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-cheating-dice.markdown

 ### Neural Intelligence

 We can compare a plant with ideas or thoughs.
-If it's healthy, it survives and produces offspring.We humans, considering ourselves intelligent beings, don't actually need to physically do a stupid thing to live out its consequences.
+If an idea is  healthy, it survives and produces offspring - some fruitful action and even better ideas.
+We humans, considering ourselves intelligent beings, don't actually need to physically do a stupid thing to live out its consequences.
 We can sit and *think* what would happen if "I... ehm... just snatch a chocolate bar from grocery to fill my stomach...
 Nope."